AU-BCE-EE/Larsen-2025-Masterthesis-DFCs/README.md

 Original PPB-data converted into flux, outputted here before major data treatment decisions

 ### `3-integration`
-Background-corrected flux data, and accumulated emissions
+Background-corrected (Inverse ditance weighting) & linearly interpolated flux data flux data and accumulated emissions

 ### `ALFAM2-data-for-template`
 Data from field experiments in this work, prepared in the same style as used in the ALFAM2 database